JJHick95/oop_ds-west-082420/README.md

 Python is an object-oriented programming language.
 You'll hear people say that "everything is an object" in Python.
 What does this mean?

-Go back to the idea of a function for a moment.
-A function is a kind of abstraction whereby an algorithm is made repeatable.
-So instead of coding:

-or even:

-I can write:

-Now imagine a further abstraction: Before, creating a function was about making a certain algorithm available to different inputs.
-Now I want to make that function available to different **objects**.

 Even Python integers are objects.
 Consider:

-We can see what type of object a variable is with the built-in type operator:

 By setting x equal to an integer, I'm imbuing x with the methods of the integer class.